-So, before you worry about how to navigate the city and where to park your car for each activity you do, check out these alternate transportation options:
+So, before you worry about how to navigate the city and where to park your car for each activity you do, check out these alternative transportation options!

 If you need a quick lift around the city without wanting to call a taxi or a private tour around the city, pedicabs are a great option.
 A pedicab is a type of bicycle rickshaw.
 Pedicab of St. Augustine and Explore Tours & Pickups offer this service around town.
 Many people use pedicabs to get to and from special events like festivals and concerts when traffic is heavy.

 Want a more portable way of getting around on your own?
 There are several places around town that rent out different types of transportation such as bicycles, mopeds, and Scoot Coupes (2-seated scooters).

 - Solano Cycle – Solano Cycle rents bicycles, 1-seater scooters, 2-seater scooters, Scoot Coupes, walkers, strollers, wheelchairs, and mobility strollers.
 They offer hourly, overnight, and weekly rentals.

 - St. Augustine Bike Rentals – St. Augustine Bike Rentals rents bicycles, scooters, and Scoot Coupes.
 They offer hourly and daily pricing.
 You can also book a segway, VIP Kart, or bike tour through them.